The Bobo

 The Bobo is a 1967 British comedy film directed by Robert Parrish and starring Peter Sellers and Britt Ekland.
-The screenplay is based on the 1959 novel Olimpia by Burt Cole, also known as Thomas Dixon.
+It was written by David R. Schwartz, based on the 1959 novel Olimpia by Burt Cole, also known as Thomas Dixon.

 Plot

 Singing matador Juan Bautista is offered a break by a theater manager if he will seduce the beautiful Olimpia.
+He does so, in part by singing her a beautiful song about the "girl from Barcelona".
+Once she has succumbed to his advances, she finds out his deception.
+She and a female relative find a way to get him in a bathtub of blue dye and he is turned dark blue in revenge.